lsund/beginning-clojure/automate-template/README.md

 # "Automating the Build of your Technical Presentation" -- The Template

+This repository is a copy of [Oscar Wickstroms presentation template](https://github.com/owickstrom/automating-the-build-of-your-technical-presentation-template)

 This is a template for technical presentations written in Markdown, generating PDF output using [Pandoc][] and [Beamer][].
 Source code snippets are included using [pandoc-include-code][].
 Diagrams are generated using [Graphviz][] and/or